GioCerione/GioCerione/README.md

 <h2>Hello, World!</h2>
-<p>My name is Giovanne, a brazilian that lives in Argentina to study!
-I'm one of the founders of Ordo Aureus, one of the biggest brazilian TTRPG communities.
+<p>My name is Giovanne, a Brazilian that lives in Argentina to study medicine on university!
+I'm one of the founders of Ordo Aureus, one of the biggest TTRPG communities in Brazil.
 I am currently learning Python, React and Jest!</p>

 ```javascript
 const Gio = {